fekie/roboat/README.md

 # roboat
-An api wrapper for Roblox.com.
+An API wrapper for Roblox.com.

 This library is designed to be high-performance capable, meaning that it supports proxies and is capable of making requests in parallel.